-This is a fail-proof recipe for Thermomix Almond Butter made with almonds only.
-It takes less than ten minutes to make a batch and is far tastier and more nutritious than anything out of a jar.
+This smooth almond butter is made with just almonds.
+It takes less than ten minutes to make a batch in the Thermomix and tastes far better than anything you can buy in a jar.

 Note: This is a summary of the instructions.
 The full ingredients and instructions are shown in the recipe card below.